-Note that Sweden has not yet implemented a national law in regard to this directive (hence the EU Commission has taken Sweden to the European Court of Justice).
+Sweden was "late" implementing a national law in regard to this directive (hence the EU Commission took Sweden to the European Court of Justice).
 Note that: Austria, Greece, Ireland, The Netherlands, and Poland are also "late" to implement national laws regarding this directive.